 - 3. Select the appropriate driver (ONVIF or RTSP) from the drop-down list. - While the Generic RTSP driver is available when adding cameras manually, this is not always guaranteed to work due to the way different manufacturers handle RTSP streams.
-The recommended driver to use with Orchid Core VMS is ONVIF. - Starting in version 2.14, Administrators have the ability to disable the Generic RTSP camera driver, so this driver may not be available. - 4.
+The recommended driver to use with Orchid Core VMS is ONVIF. - Starting in version 2.14, Administrators have the ability to disable the Generic RTSP camera driver, so this driver may not be available. - Starting in version 22.9, Orchid Core VMS now supports generic RTSP cameras that use the new H.265 compression standard. - 4.
 Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
-Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
+Consult with the

+- camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
 Enter a unique name for the camera.
-This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS.

-6. Enter the username and password that is setup on the camera being added.

-For some ONVIF cameras, a separate username and password needs to be created specifically for ONVIF.
-(Please refer to the Advanced Topics section for more information.)

-7. Press the Register button to add the camera to Orchid Core VMS.
+This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS. - 6.
+Enter the username and password that is setup on the camera being added. - For some ONVIF cameras, a separate username and password needs to be created specifically for ONVIF.
+(Please refer to the Advanced Topics section for more information.) - 7.
+Press the Register button to add the camera to Orchid Core VMS.